The Clan Donald Estate

-The Clan Donald Lands Trust (CDLT) CDLT was founded through a Clan Donald community buyout of the Armadale Estate part of the old Macdonald Estate in 1971.
-As a registered charity (Scottish charity number SC007862) the Trust has no capital shareholders and, via our charity’s objects, our local community is our main capital beneficiary.
-Most of our revenue goes to local payroll and local suppliers.
+The Clan Donald Lands Trust (CDLT) was founded through a Clan Donald community buyout of part of the old Macdonald Estate in 1971.
+As a registered charity the Trust has no capital shareholders and, despite our charitable purposes centred around Clan heritage, our local community has always been the main capital beneficiary of the charity.

-Each year we employ community members from many local families and take pride in our long history of community wealth-building.
-Over half a century we have employed many hundreds of local people and invested many millions of pounds directly into the local economy.
+Each year most of our trading revenue goes to local payroll and suppliers.
+Over half a century we have employed many hundreds of local people and invested millions of pounds into the local economy.
+In addition, CDLT has invested in education, cultural events, grants, and sponsorships.

 Crofting

-Local residents with deer-related issues are asked to contact CDLT via the ‘contact us’ page or pop in for a chat.
-Any local willing and able to help with deer management and lardering work is welcome to get in touch.
+Local residents with deer-related issues or queries are asked to contact CDLT via the 'contact us' page or pop in for a chat.

 Renewables